Paqmind/fab/README.md

 component :: Map String (Observable *) -> Map String (Observable *)
 ```

-Haskell changed this API to monadic due to static typing complexities (note the `*` above)
+Unless I'm wrong: Haskell changed this API to monadic due to static typing complexities (note the `*` above).

+We don't have this problem in JS due to dynamic nature.